Mossy Glen/Rainbow Falls/Castle Point/Hamilton Point Loop

 After passing through a relatively open area, with stunted pitch pines and an understory of blueberries, the Mossy Glen Trail ends at the blue-blazed Blueberry Run Trail (the junction is marked by a cairn).
 Turn right and follow this blue-blazed trail downhill, soon crossing the Peters Kill on another one-log footbridge, with an attractive cascade on the left.
 The trail climbs rather steeply to cross the Lower Awosting Carriage Road, then continues through mountain laurel and hemlock.
 After another steep climb, the Blueberry Run Trail ends at a junction with the blue-blazed Jenny Lane Trail.

 Turn left and follow the Jenny Lane Trail, which soon begins to run close to the edge of the ridge, coming out occasionally on open rocks, with views over Litchfield Ledge to the east.
 (You’ll be following this ledge later on in the hike.)
 In about three-quarters of a mile, you’ll reach a power line.
 Follow the trail as it turns right, runs along the power line for a short distance, then turns left and continues on a wide path – the remnants of an old woods road.
-The trail soon begins to descend.
-As it goes down a badly eroded section of the old road, the trail has been rerouted onto a footpath to the left.
-At the base of the descent, turn left onto a grassy woods road, which soon reaches the Lower Awosting Carriage Road.
+In one spot, the trail has been rerouted to a footpath on the left to avoid a badly eroded section of the old road.
+In a third of a mile, the trail bears left and descends rather steeply.
+At the base of the descent, it bears left onto a grassy woods road, which soon reaches the Lower Awosting Carriage Road.

-The trail now bears left, descends to cross a small stream, then climbs steadily to reach the Upper Awosting Carriage Road.
+The trail now bears left, descends to cross a small stream, then climbs steadily.
+After climbing rock steps, the trail reaches the Upper Awosting Carriage Road.
 It crosses the road, bears left to climb a ledge, then turns right and runs parallel to the edge of the escarpment.
 Soon, you’ll reach a rock ledge to the right of the trail that offers a panoramic view, with Huntington Ravine just below, and the Catskills in the distance.

-The Rainbow Falls Trail continues through a dense forest of hemlock and mountain laurel, then bears left and continues through an area of sparser vegetation, with pitch pines growing from cracks in the conglomerate bedrock.
+The Rainbow Falls Trail now climbs gradually through a dense forest of hemlock and mountain laurel, then bears left and continues through an area of sparser vegetation, with pitch pines growing from cracks in the conglomerate bedrock.
 There are some short, steep descents where you’ll need to use your hands for balance.

 Finally, you’ll come out on a wide, open rock ledge, with a panoramic view of Lake Awosting, with Sam’s Point beyond.
 This is another special place where you’ll want to take some time to savor the view.
 When you’re ready to continue, follow the trail as it bends left and soon begins to run along the edge of a cliff.
 To the right, you can see Castle Point – your next destination.